-Do you have an overall system in place for managing environmental and social risks and impac that includes doing ESIAs?
-Does the system include the establishment of management plans and procedures to address al identified risks and impacts?
-Does your impact assessment process begin as early as possible for all new mining or mineral processing projects or major changes to existing operations under your control?
-Does the process allow for engagement with project engineers to integrate aspects of concern into project design and implementation plans?
-Do you adopt, where appropriate, an integrated approach that combines social and environmental impact assessments?
-Do you follow the mitigation hierarchy, favouring preventive over remediative action?
-Are construction and other relevant contractors informed of ESIA requirements and management plans?
-How do you engage affected communities, stakeholders and relevant experts in your impact assessments?
+- Do you have an overall system in place for managing environmental and social risks and impacts that includes doing ESIAs? - Does the system include the establishment of management plans and procedures to address all identified risks and impacts? - Does your impact assessment process begin as early as possible for all new mining or mineral processing projects or major changes to existing operations under your control? - Does the process allow for engagement with project engineers to integrate aspects of concern into project design and implementation plans? - Do you adopt, where appropriate, an integrated approach that combines social and environmental impact assessments? - Do you follow the mitigation hierarchy, favouring preventive over remediative action? - Are construction and other relevant contractors informed of ESIA requirements and management plans? - How do you engage affected communities, stakeholders and relevant experts in your impact assessments?

+- CommDev: The Oil, Gas and Mining Sustainable Community Development Fund

-- → Equator Principles
+- Equator Principles

-- → IFC, Performance Standards
+- IFC, Performance Standards

-- → IFC, Performance Standards
+- IFC, Performance Standards

-- Environmental Law Alliance Worldwide, Guidebook for Evaluating Mining Project EIAs (2010) - BLF and IFC, Guide to Human Rights Impact Assessment and Management (HRIAM) (2010) - International Alert, Conflict Sensitive Business Practice: Guidance for Extractive Industries (2005) - International Council on Mining and Metals (ICMM), Community Development Toolkit (2012) - ICMM, Good Practice Guidance for Mining and Biodiversity (2006) - ICMM, ICMM Human Rights Due Diligence Guidance Processes (2023) - IFC, Guidance Note 1: Assessment and Management of Environmental and Social Risks and Impacts (2012) - IFC, Biodiversity Finance Reference Guide (2023) - IFC, Performance Standard 1: Assessment and Management of Environmental and Social Risks and Impacts (2012) - International Mining for Development Centre, Social Impact Assessment of Resource Projects (2012) - UNICEF, Child Rights and Mining Toolkit (2017)
+- Environmental Law Alliance Worldwide, Guidebook for Evaluating Mining Project EIAs (2010) - | IBLF and IFC, Guide to Human Rights Impact Assessment and Management (HRIAM) (2010) - International Alert, Conflict Sensitive Business Practice: Guidance for Extractive Industries (2005) - International Council on Mining and Metals (ICMM), Community Development Toolkit (2012) - ICMM, Good Practice Guidance for Mining and Biodiversity (2006) - ICMM, ICMM Human Rights Due Diligence Guidance Processes (2023) - FC, Guidance Note 1: Assessment and Management of Environmental and Social Risks and Impacts (2012) - FC, Biodiversity Finance Reference Guide (2023) - IFC, Performance Standard 1: Assessment and Management of Environmental and Social Risks and Impacts (2012) - A International Mining for Development Centre, Social Impact Assessment of Resource Projects (2012) - UNICEF, Child Rights and Mining Toolkit (2017)